itskarelleh/animal-kingdom-database/FormatForWritingAboutAnimal.md

 # How to write the extended description for an animal

 ## Structure
-1. Intro
+Intro
-2. History
+History
-3. Impact
+Impact
-4. Locations
+Locations
-5. Daily Routine and Habits
+Daily Routine and Habits
-6. Reproduction
+Reproduction
-7. Pop culture and references(optional)
+Pop culture and references(optional)
-8. Conservation Status(optional and if applicable)
+Conservation Status(optional and if applicable) Conclusion

-9. Conclusion
+Other body paragraphs can be added but this is the ideal structure

+## How to Format
+Use the Dillinger markdown editor and once you format the article in markdown, copy the html for it and copy and paste into graphql explorer or prisma studio.

+## Adding thumbnails
+You can either copy and paste the image address from websites like unsplash and pexels or you can upload it locally while adding or updating an animal via graphql explorer

+## More Tips
+- Try to keep the articles as simple as possible.